, Presented Jointly by the Green Bank and Arecibo Observatories

 Wired ethernet connections are available for use by attendees in work areas and the residence hall rooms, and observatory computing resources will also be accessible.
 Attendees should be sure that any personal computers or tablets are compatible with a wired ethernet connection.
-Adapters for tablets and ultra-portable laptops will *not* be provided.
+Ethernet adapters/dongles will *not* be provided.

 Practical Information for GBT Observers